 On average, 20% of the golfers I fit, do not need new equipment (unless they want it of course)!
 Their equipment is so close to optimized that new equipment will not yield any appreciable gains and I gladly point it out!
 I will yield two new fittings/customers within 6 months to a year, from that golfer as I have proven my brutal honesty.

 Sometimes a "swing tweak" is all that's needed.
 Most amateur golfers could use this anyway, myself included, so I send them off to see a Swing Professional.
 Swing Pros (PGA Pros) are NOT Equipment Professionals like me!
 They know the swing, I know equipment.
 My job is to insure that your equipment is working "for you" vs "against you".
 Golfers see it during the fitting, I show you "what" we are looking for, in advance.
 We address in terms of specs, "what" makes the ball go further AND straighter vs the retail/range line of thinking where the "longest club wins" most of the time.
 Sometimes the longest club at that moment in time is not best fit and I'll prove it!

-However, 80% of the time, an amateur golfer's equipment is NOT performing optimally relative to their unique swing.
-It doesn't mean their equipment is "bad", it just means it does not fit their unique swing.
-Sometimes I can use the existing the existing heads, but rarely if ever, the same shafts and grips.
-The worse your equipment is, relative to your swing, the bigger the hero I look like as the results are greater!
-I do not fit and build "magic clubs" but I am very good at what I do!
+The degree of improvement is largely influenced by how far off your existing equipment is, relative to your very unique swing.
+When an amateur golfer's equipment is NOT performing optimally, it doesn't mean their equipment is "bad", it just means their equipment does not fit them physically, or their unique swing.
+Sometimes I can use the existing head(s), but rarely if ever, the same shafts and grips.
+My job is to dial all this in and I am very good at what I do!